More to Medical School

 Student Organizations

-Saba University School of Medicine has an active Student Government Association (SGA) that sponsors numerous student events, including a welcome party for new students and health-related projects for the island community.
-Each semester, the student body elects a President, Vice-President, Secretary, and Treasurer.
+Saba University School of Medicine has an active Student Government Association (SGA) that sponsors numerous student events, including a welcome party for new students , and volunteers in different health-related (health fair), cultural (carnival), sports (5K run) and cleaning (trails) projects with the island community.
+Each semester, the student body elects a President, Vice-President, Secretary and Treasurer.
 Class representatives to the SGA are elected from Semesters 1-5 and serve on the SGA.
-Student Activity fees are allocated for SGA projects each term.
-The officers meet regularly with the medical school administration to discuss student issues.
-Membership in the American Medical Student Association is actively promoted by the SGA.
+Student Activity Fees are allocated for SGA projects each term.
+The officers meet regularly with the Dean of Student Affairs (or other medical school administration member, as needed) to discuss student issues.
+Membership in the American Medical Student Association, as well as other relevant student associations, is actively promoted by the SGA.
 The specific goals of the SGA are to promote self-improvement, mediate and resolve student problems, and organize recreational activities.
-The Student Government Association at Saba ratified its constitution in July 1995.
+The Student Government Association at Saba ratified its constitution in July, 1995.

 Significant Others of Saba is a support network of spouses and significant others of medical students and faculty members.
 The organization elects officers and sponsors a number of events, including Welcome and Farewell Dinners and several other events throughout the semester.
-Members meet all new students to help a family through the initial adjustment to island life.
-They can be reached via email at sos@saba.edu, or you can visit the SOS Website.
+Members meet all new students to help families through the initial adjustment to island life.
+They can be reached via email at sos@saba.edu.

 The mission of the Women’s Medical Student Association is to facilitate the integration of women into the field of medicine at all levels.
 It is dedicated to the enhancement of personal growth, promoting gender balance in administrative and faculty appointments, and sponsoring education events for the Saba community to further the cohesion of all medical students.
 Officers are elected each term and meetings are held monthly.

-The Muslim Students Association (MSA) hosts several special events such as a welcome dinner for new incoming students and Eid in November and February.
+The Muslim Students Association (MSA) hosts several special events such as a welcome dinner for new incoming students and gatherings to mark Ramadan and Eid.
 Meetings are held monthly and are open to all students and spouses.

 The Christian Students Organization (CSO) meets every Sunday for an informal student worship service.
 CSO is open to all students and is non-denominational and Bible-based.
 Students play musical instruments, and the worship service is led by fellow students.

-The Africa Diaspora Association is a student group that welcomes students and faculty of all different backgrounds to learn about each other's different cultures while embracing the similarities that tie us all together.
-Our goal is to explore the roots of Africa and discover the ties that live in all cultures of today.
-We have a very diverse executive board from many different cultures and backgrounds.
-Our goal is to collaborate with our unique entities and promote diversity.
-We are very interested in your thoughts and ideas so please feel free to contact our executive board.
+The Africa Diaspora Association is a student group that welcomes students and faculty of all different backgrounds to learn about different cultures while embracing the similarities that tie us all together.
+Their goal is to explore African history and traditions, and discover the ties that live in many cultures today.
+They have a diverse executive board who come from many different cultures and backgrounds.
+Their goal is to collaborate and promote diversity.
+They are very interested in different thoughts and ideas, so please feel free to contact their executive board.